 Editorial writing is a big step up in any writer’s career because it requires unlimited love for research, detail, and exploring new subjects that are not hackneyed but truly inspiring and thought-provoking.

 What is an editorial?
 This is an article that showcases a periodical’s opinion on a certain issue.
 A lot of editorials are designed to draw public’s attention to this issue and sometimes even take action.
 It is meant to make readers think critically and analyze the subject of the discussion.
+So, get a nice healthy meal and start working.

 Features of a Good Editorial